fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### More meaningful image

 Moving an Express server to a container should be as simple as moving the "Hello, World!" application inside a container.
 The only difference is that there are more files.
 Thankfully _COPY_ instruction can handle all that.
-Let's delete the index.js and create a new express server.
+Let's delete the index.js and create a new Express server.
 Lets use [express-generator](https://expressjs.com/en/starter/generator.html) to create a basic Express application skeleton.

 ```bash
 $ npx express-generator